 Every day when the bell rings the children assemble near the flagpole in the courtyard.
 The Principal leads the whole school in a brief morning greeting.
 On the first school day of the week the whole school sings the National Anthem.
 Parents can stay and participate to this point.
-Then a further assembly may take place in the school hall, with whole school assembly generally held on Mondays and either junior or senior assemblies on Fridays.
+A further assembly may take place in the school hall, with whole-school assemblies generally held on Mondays and either junior or senior assemblies on Fridays.
 The content varies and can include singing, discussions, scripture and story reading, a teaching by the Principal and occasionally a special guest speaker.
-On other days each week various year groups combine for special assemblies and singing practice.
+On other days each week, various year groups combine for special assemblies and singing practice.

-At least a couple of times every term a whole school open assembly is held and parents are invited to attend.
-Open assemblies are a celebration of the children’s work-in-progress and include individual and group work.
-Year groups may recite poems, read stories they have written, perform recitations of literature, play recorder or dance.
-Individuals may play a piece on their chosen instrument, the strings orchestra may perform, the cross country team representing Erasmus Primary School in the district sport may receive a special commendation, and 'great effort' or competition awards may be presented.
+At least a couple of times every term, a whole-school open assembly is held and parents are invited to attend.
+Open assemblies are a celebration of the children’s work in progress and include individual and group presentations.
+Year groups may recite poems or stories they have written, perform recitations of literature, play recorder, or dance.
+Individuals may play a piece on their chosen instrument, the strings orchestra may perform, the cross country team representing Erasmus Primary School in District sport may receive a special commendation, and effort or competition awards may be presented.
 Senior students are involved as masters of ceremony and everyone benefits from learning how to be a supportive audience.